abpframework/abp/docs/en/Community-Articles/2023-10-09-How-to-Upload-and-Download-Files-in-the-ABP-Framework-using-Angular/POST.md

     { apiName: this.apiName,...config });

 ```
-Function name a little bit wierd but let's focus the first parameter.
+The function name is a little bit weird but let's focus the first parameter.
 The type of file param is `FormData`.
 FormData is a native object in JavaSript Web API.
-See the detail.  https://developer.mozilla.org/en-US/docs/Web/API/FormData .
+See the details. https://developer.mozilla.org/en-US/docs/Web/API/FormData .

-How to use `uploadFileByFile` function.
+How to use the `uploadFileByFile` function.

 ```javascript
 const myFormData = new FormData();
 myFormData.append('file', inputFile); // file must match variable name in AppService storageService.uploadFileByFile(myFormData).subscribe()
 ```
- inputFile type is File.
-Most case it come from `<input type="File">` File is belong to Javacsript Web Api. see the detail https://developer.mozilla.org/en-US/docs/Web/API/File
+The inputFile type is File.
+In most cases it comes from the `<input type="File">`, File belongs to the Javacsript Web Api. see the details https://developer.mozilla.org/en-US/docs/Web/API/File

 Let's continue with "download"